fszewczyk/tvc-simulator/README.md

 ![examplePlots](img/example.png "Example result")

-As you can see, the top-left plot goes to zero pretty quickly (the rocket stabilizes), so the PID values are good a nd ready to be pasted into your controller!
+As you can see, the top-left plot goes to zero pretty quickly (the rocket stabilizes), so the PID values are good and ready to be pasted into your controller!

 ### Help